yquake2/yquake2/doc/020_installation.md

 The easiest way to install Yamagi Quake II is to start with the patch.
 Please note that the patch is **required** for all full versions of the game.
-Without the patch the game won't work correctly!
+Without the patch the game will not work correctly!

 1. Download the patch from our mirror or somewhere else.
-Its MD5 checksum is `490557d4a90ff346a175d865a2bade87`: https://deponie.yamagi.org/quake2/idstuff/q2-3.20-x86-full-ctf.exe
+The MD5 checksum is `490557d4a90ff346a175d865a2bade87`: https://deponie.yamagi.org/quake2/idstuff/q2-3.20-x86-full-ctf.exe
 2. Extract the patch into an empty directory.
 The patch comes as an